-Fibromyalgia is a label for an illness of chronic pain, fatigue, and mental fog that has no other explanation, a diagnosis of exclusion.
+More precisely now: fibromyalgia is a label for a pattern of unexplained stubborn chronic pain,1 stiffness, fatigue, and mental fog.
 It often goes with conditions like irritable bowel syndrome, migraines, and mood disorders.
-About 1–2% of the population suffer from this.1 Some people get better, but many don’t.
-There are no proven treatments, just a few promising approaches help some people.
+About 1–2% of the population suffer from this.2 Some people do get better, but most do not.

 The biology of fibromyalgia remains a mystery.
-There are some intriguing ideas, but nothing solid yet.
+There are intriguing theories only.
 Many professionals still assume it’s a psychogenic problem (much like migraines were until surprisingly recently).
 Many others now believe that fibromyalgia is a disease of neurological sensitization — an overactive alarm system — but this is unproven and awkwardly at odds with some of what we do know about the condition.
-We just don’t know what’s going on, even though fibromyalgia research is booming (because most of it is worthless).
+It’s likely that there are multiple causes.
+We just don’t know what’s going on with these patients, even though fibromyalgia research is booming — because a large percentage of it is worthless.

-Many fibromyalgia symptoms are maddeningly non-specific: that is, they could be the symptoms of practically anything, or nothing.
+Many fibromyalgia symptoms are maddeningly non-specific: that is, they could be the symptoms of practically anything… or nothing.
 Headaches are the single most common pain complaint, but most have no specific cause.
-Almost all diseases cause fatigue.
+Most diseases cause fatigue!
 And pain is the most basic response to biological adversity that there is.
 And every other person you pass on the street is depressed, anxious, insomniac, or all of the above.
 It’s almost like fibromyalgia’s symptoms are just a list of the most common sufferings of humanity.
-It’s only when they occur together — a strong, relentless pattern — that a fibromyalgia diagnosis can be taken seriously.
+It’s only when they cluster and persist — a strong, stubborn pattern dominated by pain — that the idea of fibromyalgia should be taken seriously.

 Clearly there are many patients who have chronic diffuse pain, fatigue, poor sleep, and other comorbidities.
 These symptoms often take a great toll on quality of life.
 Nothing in the scientific discussion about fibromyalgia as a diagnosis calls into question these symptoms.
 The question is entirely about how we understand the possible cause or causes of these symptoms in order to guide our treatment and research.